bigskysoftware/htmx/www/content/essays/h-factors.md

 ## Aside: Transclusion-Navigation

 The Presentation aspect of H-Factors suggests a strict binary of transclusion and navigation, whereas even the simplest example of htmx in use (click button, data is fetched and swapped into the document) demonstrates a hybrid of the two.
 This transclusive navigation is an extremely common pattern in web applications, but perhaps hasn't been analyzed sufficiently from a hypermedia lens as it is not present in HTML and is (without htmx) usually implemented through frameworks that imitate traditional UI toolkits rather than hypermedia.

+## The (htm) X Factor

+The H-Factors are a map of the hypermedia design space, and let us analyze to what degree a hypermedia system empowers authors to create versatile applications.
+We looked at how htmx completes HTML as a hypermedia from the lens of the Factors.
+At the same time, htmx and other hypermedia oriented libraries can let us explore corners of hypermedia yet uncharted by the Factors.